fumofumiz/tccm-homeworks2025/project2b/README.md

 marks the end of the target data region.

-### EXPLICIT CPU IMPLEMENTATION
+### Explicit CPU implementation

 A second CPU implementation uses the same algorithm for the GPU but without parallelization.

-## FURTHER INFORMATION
+## Further informations

----

-### SLURM Submission Script `submit.sh`
+### Slurm submission script `submit.sh`

 This script is used to submit a job which executes the program on the CINECA G100 system.

-Two files other than the output are created: multiGPUJob.out, multiGPUJob.err.
+Two files, other than the output, are created: multiGPUJob.out, multiGPUJob.err.
 The last one contains any error related to the slurm workload manager.

-The Job is charged to the project account: tra25_tccm.

 The scripts executes the program using

-srun ./main < input > output
+`srun ./main < input > output`

 The file input should be in the same directory as where the script and the executable are.
 The output file is created in the same directory.

----

 ### Directory  `results/`

 The directory contains the input files, the corresponding program outputs, a summary excel spreadsheet, and .png plot.

-#### INPUT FILES
+#### Input files

 These contain predefined parameters for different matrix sizes: